 17.33 Health is included as one of the important points in the new 20-Point Programme.
 The solution to a large number of the health problems in the country lies in development of appropriate manpower on a sufficient scale to provide adequate coverage; integration of the indigenous and modern systems of medicine; close coordination with sectors such as food and nutrition, water supply, sanitation and hygiene; implementation of the expanded programme of immunisation; and in particular, closing the gap between available knowledge and its application.
 In addition, there is need for research in the bio-medical area at the frontiers of modern science as also to couple the medical research system much more effectively with the health care delivery systems in the country.

-17.34 S&T in socio-economic sectors/The S&T aspects relating to the major socio-economic sectors are given in the respective chapters; some illustrative highlights from sectors where significant S&T work has been carried out are summarised in the following paragraphs.
+17.34 S and T in socio-economic sectors/The S and T aspects relating to the major socio-economic sectors are given in the respective chapters; some illustrative highlights from sectors where significant S and T work has been carried out are summarised in the following paragraphs.